AutomationGuru/studies/webDriverIo/ReadMe.md

 # Getting started with WebdriverIO
-As all node project, do an npm init to create your package
+As all node project, do an **npm init** to create your package Use then the wdio cli to create the config file which adds the test framwwork A stand alone selenium dependency can be addd if the test are run locally

 The following make up the WebdriverIO package

 **selenium-webdriver**  The official WebDriver JavaScript bindings from the Selenium project.
 WebDriverJs is the Official javascript implementation of selenium.
 It uses the Selenium's Json-wire-protocol to interact with browser as selenium java doesWebdriverjs is packaged as 'selenium-webdriver' under npm package which runs on nodejs.
 **WebdriverIO** better impliementation of WebDriver bindings with predefined 50+ actions.
 To begin with you can test it with a remote instance locally (This is not usual as we use the wdio tool and configure it)
 To do this create a remote browser capability and run test against it, prior to this start the stand alone selenium server to get the test to run remotly